3nch3v/auto-pro/README.md

 - 3 random car ads will be shown

-- An authenticated user has access to all car ads, register and login
+- An authenticated user has access to all car ads, register and log in

 - Not authenticated user has access to all car ads, create, profile and logout

-- Signin for newsletter into the footer
+- Sign in for the newsletter in the footer

 ##### Cars (not authorized)

 - 6 car ads will be shown per page

-- paganation
+- pagination

 - details button